Strait of Magellan

 The Strait of Magellan (Estrecho de Magallanes), also called the Straits of Magellan, is a navigable sea route in southern Chile separating mainland South America to the north and the Tierra del Fuego archipelago to the south.
 Considered the most important natural passage between the Atlantic and Pacific oceans, the strait is approximately 570 km long and 2 km wide at its narrowest point.
-In 1520, the Spanish expedition of the Portuguese navigator Ferdinand Magellan, after whom the strait is named, became the first Europeans to discover it.
+The name of the strait dates to 1520, when the Spanish expedition of the Portuguese navigator Ferdinand Magellan brought the first Europeans to the area.

 Magellan's original name for the strait was Estrecho de Todos los Santos ("Strait of All Saints").
 The King of Spain, Emperor Charles V, who had sponsored the Magellan-Elcano expedition, changed the name to the Strait of Magellan in honor of Magellan.

 The route is difficult to navigate due to frequent narrows and unpredictable winds and currents.
 Maritime piloting is now compulsory.
 The strait is shorter and more sheltered than the Drake Passage (the open sea route around Cape Horn), which is beset by frequent gale-force winds and icebergs.
 Along with the Beagle Channel, the strait was one of the few sea routes between the Atlantic and Pacific before the construction of the Panama Canal.